 Then… When does it become an issue?

-This might mean, that knowingly or unknowingly, they’ve sort of omitted letting you know and you’ve sussed it out and are now wondering why on earth they chose to not tell you in the first place.
-Maybe whatever history they had was not important enough to the person in question, but if the said friend is an important part of the core friend circle, it’s always better to let the person you’re dating know about the history you share vs. letting them guess or figure it out themselves.
+In both cases, this might have meant, that knowingly or unknowingly, the person in question had omitted letting their significant other (SO) know and once the SO figured it out, they’re wondering why on earth they weren’t told about it in the first place.
+Maybe whatever history they had was not important enough to the people in question, but if the said friend is an important part of the core friend circle, it’s always better to let the person you’re dating know about the history you share vs. letting them guess or figure it out themselves.
 So that you can AVOID getting to this point.

 IF this situation arises, what does one do?
 I know how almost every single article about relationships and making them work put a lot of emphasis on COMMUNICATION being key to success in relationships.
 It’s totally true.
 The last time I was in a long term serious relationship was when i was in college.
 I’ve pretty much grown up to be fairly non confrontational.
 Instead of dealing with the ickyness of confronting someone about something that I am not 100% on board with, i resorted to annoying techniques like passive aggressive comment passing to get my point across. seriously.
 WHAT GOOD DOES THAT DO?

 Pretty much nothing.
 Instead of dealing with the situation head on, I sort of sit on it, allowing it to irritate me to the point where my interactions with said person become hostile.
 It’s not as though the other person is going to know what’s annoying me until i specify it and only then can they DO something about it or I can get to the bottom of why I am feeling what I am feeling.
 I would like to think i’ve gotten better at dealing with situations as an when they come.
 But i still have a long way to go.